-Students must meet certain eligibility requirements to receive Federal Student Aid (FSA) funds.
+Students must meet certain eligibility requirements to receive Federal Student Aid (FSA) funds\.
 Students must:

 - 1. Provide documentation of either a high school diploma or a General Education Diploma (GED) certificate.
 NOTE: Pursuant to H.R.
 2055, Consolidated Appropriations Act, 2012, enacted on December 23, 2011, amending Section 484(d) of the Higher Education Act (20 U.S.C.
 1091(d), ATB students who first enroll after July 1, 2012, will no longer be eligible to receive Financial Aid.
 To be eligible for Financial Aid students must have a High School Diploma, GED, proof of completion of a State-approved home school program, or acceptance into CAL CBC on the basis of a score of over 200 on both the verbal and quantitative Online Wonderlic Placement Exam.
 Students who have previously taken an ATB test and who have been enrolled on that basis prior to July 2, 2012, remain eligible to receive Financial Aid. - 2.
 Be enrolled in an eligible program. - 3.
-Have a valid Social Security card. - 4.
+Have a valid Social Security card, or social security number that has been confirmed by the FAFSA process - 4.
 Register with Selective Service if required. - 5.
 Be either a U.S. citizen or a permanent resident. - 6.
 Not be in default with any federal student loans, nor owe an overpayment on any federal student aid grant.

-Some students may not be eligible based on drug related offenses.
+\Some students may not be eliqible based on drug related offenses.